What Is a Chart of Accounts & a Sample Numbering System

 Owner’s Equity

-The owner’s equity accounts to include vary based on the entity type of the business.
+The owner’s equity accounts to include vary based on the entity type.

 - Contributed capital